 Amount of Calcium Required for Different Age Groups

-- Babies less than six months require 200 milligrams of Calcium per day.
-It is recommended that babies below six months of age be exclusively breastfed/formula-fed.
+- Babies less than six months require 200 milligrams of calcium per day.
+It is recommended that babies below six months of age be exclusively breastfed even for their calcium requirement.

-For the Calcium to get absorbed by the body, it is important that there is an adequate amount of Vitamin D in the body.
-Sunlight aids the conversion of cholesterol in the body into Vitamin D. It is very important to expose your baby to sunlight.
-Apart from sunlight, fish and eggs are also a good source of Vitamin D. If your kid lacks adequate amounts of Vitamin D, your doctor may prescribe supplements for the same.
+Our bodies need Vitamin D for better absorption of calcium, so it is important that there is an adequate amount of Vitamin D in the body.
+Sunlight aids the conversion of cholesterol in the body into Vitamin D. Therefore, it is essential to expose your baby to sunlight.
+Foods like fish and eggs are also good sources of Vitamin D. If your kid lacks adequate amounts of the vitamin, a paediatrician may prescribe supplements for the same.

 Calcium-Rich Food Recipes